ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/11-skip-lists.md

 list, so that we can update the pointers for the nodes that will precede the one being inserted.

-    class SkipList implements Map:
+    datatype SkipList implements Map:
         ...
         // Add a key-value pair, or update the value associated with an existing key. put(key, value):
-            newLevel = this.randomLevel()  // New node's level
-            if newLevel > this.level:  // If new node is deeper... this.adjustHead(newLevel)  // ...adjust the header
+            newLevel = randomLevel()  // New node's level if newLevel > level:  // If new node is deeper... adjustHead(newLevel)  // ...adjust the header
             // Track end of level:
-            update = new Array(this.level + 1)
+            update = new Array(level + 1)
-            x = this.head  // Start at header node
-            for i = level downto 0:  // Find insert position while x.forward[i] is not null and key > x.forward[i].key:
-                    x = x.forward[i]
+            x = head  // Start at header node for i = level downto 0:  // Find insert position while x.forward[i] is not null and key > x.forward[i].key: x = x.forward[i]